Mixtec culture: Colonization of the Costa Region

-Ocho Venado Chiefdom
+Chiefdom of Eight Deer

-Ocho Venado and Cuatro Jaguar seal their alliance on the 13 lizard day of the 7 house year, in a ritual in which they offer quails as an offering.
-The following day, 1 wind, the priest Ocho Muerte-Ojo de Águila, imposes on Ocho Venado the turquoise bezote that identifies him as tecuhtli, a rank of the Nahua nobility of central Mexico.
+Eight Deer and Four Jaguar seal their alliance on the 13 lizard day of the 7 house year, in a ritual in which they offer quails as an offering.
+The following day, 1 wind, the priest Eight Death-Eagle Eye, imposes on Eight Deer the turquoise bezote that identifies him as tecuhtli, a rank of the Nahua nobility of central Mexico.
 Page 52 of the Codex Nuttall.
 Highland Mixteca, 14th century.
 Now in the possession of the British Museum.

 The political fragmentation of the Mixtec people in pre-Hispanic times was a constant that transcended the centuries.
-However, between the 11th and 12th centuries CE, numerous lordships in the three Mixtecs formed a unit under the rule of Ocho Venado-Garra de Jaguar (in Mixtec, Iya Naacua Teyusi Ñaña; Tilantongo, 1063-1115).
+However, between the 11th and 12th centuries CE, numerous lordships in the three Mixtecs formed a unit under the rule of Eight Deer Jaguar Claw (in Mixtec, Iya Naacua Teyusi Ñaña; Tilantongo, 1063-1115).
 This character is fundamental in the postclassic history of Mesoamerica, not only for the power he acquired in La Mixteca, but also for the relations he established with other populations, especially with the Nahua people of central Mexico.

-Ocho Venado was born of the second marriage of Cinco Lagarto-Dzahui Ndicahndíí, priest of the Temple of Heaven that was located in Tilantongo (in Mixtec, Ñuu Tnoo Huahi Andehui).
+Eight Deer was born of the second marriage of Five Lizard-Dzahui Ndicahndíí, priest of the Temple of Heaven that was located in Tilantongo (in Mixtec, Ñuu Tnoo Huahi Andehui).
 He was, therefore, outside the line of succession to the throne of the lordship of Tilantongo.
-Thanks to the prestige obtained in military campaigns — according to Codex Nuttall, the first of them occurred in 1071, when Ocho Venado was eight years old — Ocho Venado occupied in 1083 the throne of Tututepec (in Mixtec: Yucudzáa), in the valley of the lower Verde River, near the Pacific coast.
-Later, Ocho Venado sealed an alliance with the Toltecs, from whom he received the rank of tecuhtli in Ñuu Cohyo.
-On the 13 Lizard day of the 7 House year (1097), Ocho Venado met with Cuatro Jaguar who was an important ally in his rise to power.
+Thanks to the prestige obtained in military campaigns — according to Codex Nuttall, the first of them occurred in 1071, when Eight Deer was eight years old — Eight Deer occupied in 1083 the throne of Tututepec (in Mixtec: Yucudzáa), in the valley of the lower Verde River, near the Pacific coast.
+Later, Eight Deer sealed an alliance with the Toltecs, from whom he received the rank of tecuhtli in Ñuu Cohyo.
+On the 13 Lizard day of the 7 House year (1097), Eight Deer met with Four Jaguar who was an important ally in his rise to power.